About This Unit

 Following the Japanese attacks on Broome in 1942, 16 flying boats were destroyed causing a huge amount of consternation about RAAF operations.
 Those lost were a mixture of RAAF and Netherlands East Indies airframes.
 The establishment of a safe haven for flying boats and amphibians was deemed “Essential to the Defence of Australia.”
 Work began to provide a facility against two key criteria; “South and inland” were prerequisites.

-Inspections of Lake Boga and Kangaroo Lake were made, Lake Boga being the preferred site as it was an ideal stretch of water for the flying boats and amphibious aircraft because it was almost circular (offering unlimited choice of landing/take off direction) and free of obstructions.
+Inspections of Lake Boga and Kangaroo Lake in Victoria were made, Lake Boga being the preferred site as it was an ideal stretch of water for the flying boats and amphibious aircraft because it was almost circular (offering unlimited choice of landing/take off direction) and free of obstructions.

 The required infrastructure was already in place, vacant land around its foreshore, an adjacent railhead and highway, electricity from Swan Hill and telecommunication.